Tobi-De/dotfm/content/posts/2022/bootstraping-a-production-ready-django-project.md

 At the root of your project should have these directories:

-- **config** : store all your project settings and configurations.
-In the **settings** subdirectory you have a **base.py** setting file for common settings, a **local.py** and a **production.py** file respectively for development and production specific settings.
-In the root of this directory you have your classic **url.py** (your project level urls configurations) and your **wsgi.py** file.
+- `config` : store all your project settings and configurations.
+In the `settings` subdirectory you have a `base.py` setting file for common settings, a **local.py** and a `production.py` file respectively for development and production specific settings.
+In the root of this directory, you have your classic **url.py** (your project level urls configurations) and your **wsgi.py** file.
-- **docs** : if you need to write a documentation for your project, it is configured to use [sphinx](https://www.sphinx-doc.org/en/master/index.html) documentation generator
+- `docs` : if you need to write a documentation for your project, it is configured to use [sphinx](https://www.sphinx-doc.org/en/master/index.html) documentation generator
-- **locale**: this folder is there to store [translations](https://docs.djangoproject.com/en/3.1/topics/i18n/translation/)
+- `locale`: this folder is there to store [translations](https://docs.djangoproject.com/en/3.1/topics/i18n/translation/)
-- **requirements**: this folder contains all your projects requirements, the **base.txt** file contains all requirements common to your dev and prod environments, the **local.txt** file for your development environment and **production.txt** for your production environment.
+- `requirements`: this folder contains all your project's requirements, the **base.txt** file contains all requirements common to your dev and prod environments, the **local.txt** file for your development environment and **production.txt** for your production environment.
-- **ushopify**: this folder contains all your templates and statics files, it also contains a users app created by the cookiecutter.
-This users app use the excellent [allauth](https://github.com/pennersr/django-allauth) package to offers your project full users management system, login, logout, reset password, change password, change email, email verification and much more.
-The users app contains a **tests** directory with test files structured like this: **test_{module}.py**.
-This test structure is the one defined in the **ushopify/conftest.py** file.
-Follow it when writing your tests or update the **conftest.py** file to match your needs.
-In this folder, you also have a **utils** subdirectory that contains a **context_processors.py** file.
+- `ushopify` : this folder contains all your templates and statics files, it also contains a `users` app created by the cookiecutter.
+This app use the excellent [allauth](https://github.com/pennersr/django-allauth) package to offers your project full user management system, login, logout, reset password, change password, change email, email verification and much more.
+The `users` app contains a `tests` directory with test files structured like this: `test_{module}.py`.
+This test structure is the one defined in the `ushopify/conftest.py` file.
+Follow it when writing your tests or update the `conftest.py` file to match your needs.
+In this folder, you also have a `utils` subdirectory that contains a `context_processors.py` file.
 Read this short [article](https://dev.to/harveyhalwin/using-context-processor-in-django-to-create-dynamic-footer-45k4) for more information on context processors.
-- **utility**: this folder contains some bash scripts that help  you install system and project requirements, useful only if you are planning on deploying on  a linux server and setup the server yourself.
+- `Utility` : this folder contains some bash scripts that help you install system and project requirements, useful only if you are planning on deploying on a linux server and set up the server yourself.

-Beside those directories, you have the classic **manage.py** file to run your commands, a **Procfile** if you choose to deploy using heroku, a **pytest.ini** file because the project is configured to use [pytest](https://docs.pytest.org/en/stable/) for testing.
+Beside those directories, you have the classic `manage.py` file to run your commands, a `Procfile` if you choose to deploy using Heroku, a `pytest.ini` file because the project is configured to use [pytest](https://docs.pytest.org/en/stable/) for testing.

 ## Run your project

-Running your project works like for any other django project, you create a virtual environment, you install the requirements, create a database, then run your migrations, for more details read [this](https://cookiecutter-django.readthedocs.io/en/latest/developing-locally.html).
+Running your project works like for any other django project, you create a virtual environment, you install the requirements, create a database, then run your migrations.
+You can find detailed instructions [here](https://cookiecutter-django.readthedocs.io/en/latest/developing-locally.html).

 ---
-It was a lot to digest I know, and it can feel overwhelming the first time, but you get used to it over time.
-If you feel like some of the generated defaults don't work for you, want to use [poetry](https://python-poetry.org/) instead of a virtualenv, don't like the exact folder structure, etc, I encourage you to [build your own cookiecuter](https://cookiecutter.readthedocs.io/en/stable/tutorials/tutorial2.html) or create a simpler version with the [django project template system](https://www.valentinog.com/blog/django-project/).
+I know it was a lot to digest and the project generated can seem very complex the first time, but you get used to it with time.
+If you feel like some of the generated defaults don't work for you, want to use [poetry](https://python-poetry.org/) instead of a virtualenv, don't like the exact folder structure, etc, I encourage you to [build your own cookiecutter](https://cookiecutter.readthedocs.io/en/stable/tutorials/tutorial2.html) or create a simpler version with the [django project template system](https://www.valentinog.com/blog/django-project/).
-If you have any comments, feel free to leave them in the comment section below and subscribe to keep up with my findings.
+If you have any comments, feel free to leave them in the comment section below and subscribe to keep up with my findings 😃.
-I promise the next one will be less lengthy 😅.